bigfix/developer.bigfix.com/site/reference/operators.md

 # &lt;integer&gt; * &lt;number of months&gt; : number of months

 Multiply a number of months by an integer, producing a new number of months.
-This is a typical technique to create a value of this type.Example: (July-current month) &amp;lt; 2*month - Returns `True` when the current date is between June and July.
+This is a typical technique to create a value of this type.Example: (July-current month) &lt; 2*month - Returns `True` when the current date is between June and July.

 # &lt;integer&gt; * &lt;time interval&gt; : time interval